undus5/undus/content/posts/archlinux-post-install-wayland-and-others.md

 weight      = 1000
 +++

-Build the exact system that fit my needs.
+Build the exact workstation that fit my needs.
+No ricing.

 <!--more-->